dobromir-hristov/vuecommunity/docs/guide/ecosystem/hosting.md

 One would use such a hosting service typically for hosting a PHP, Python or Node.js backed website.

 ### Heroku
+Heroku is moving from totally free service (limited) to paid plans.
+"Free Dynos" will no longer be available after November 28, 2022.

+You can read this message on the website.
+*Upgrade your dynos to a paid plan as soon as possible Starting November 28th, 2022, free dynos will no longer be available.
+To ensure your app continues to run, subscribe to Eco or upgrade to another paid plan.*

 <useful-links>
 <useful-links-section title="Tutorials">